robennals/slowpost/docs/overview.md

 I have the domain with cloudflare

-* MongoDB as the database.
+* SQLLite as the database.
 * Server written in NodeJS
 * Client written in React, with NextJS
-* Database is MongoDB, hosted with Atlas
 * Static files hosted with Vercel (Hobby)
 * Storybook tests for every client component
 * A "yarn test" command allows the storybook tests to be run as tests, confirming all pass